prolifixs/ultrasonic-radar-system/README.md

 # ultrasonic-radar-system
 Fully functional, environment scanning system using raspberry pi 3 and arduino uno.
+The project is divided into two major parts which are the scanning and process.

+HARDWARE REQUIREMENTS:
+Arduino uno (Preferably. any model will work just fine.)
+Raspberry pi 3(Any version will work just as same. you just need to add an external wifi dongle to connect the hardware online)
+USB PC camera
+Ultrasonic sensor for scanning.
+Servo moto (Any model is fine)

 FEATURES
 --CAPTURING IMAGE VIA USB-WEBCAM: For compatibility, we chose to use USB CAM over the standard raspberry camera module to avoid